brianhie/secure-dti/docs/demo.md

     └── filtered_chem.txt
 ```

-## Prepare data for input to neural network algorithm
+## Prepare data for neural network training

-We want to balance our positive interactions with an equal number of drug-target pairs that are not interactive (our negative set).
+We want to balance our positive interactions with an equal number of drug-target pairs that do not interact (our negative set).
 To do this, we can randomly pair drugs and targets and assume they do not interact (which is true most of the time).

 To generate a better negative set, we can also preserve the degree distributions of the drugs/targets, so that a drug or a target is equally represented in the negative set as it is in the positive set.
 This helps prevent a model from, e.g., simply learning to label as positive any drug-target pair with a drug that is frequently seen in the positive set but rarely seen in the negative set.